Universal Upper Bound on Ergotropy and No-Go Theorem by the Eigenstate Thermalization Hypothesis

 Let us now prove Theorem~\ref{thm:universal_bound}.
 First, we show inequality~\eqref{universal_bound}.
 By condition~\eqref{condition_ensemble}, it is sufficient to show the following inequality:

+for an arbitrary state $\sigma$.
 This inequality can be proven from the property of the Gibbs state~\cite{suppl}, which is analogous to the maximum entropy principle~\cite{jaynesInformationTheoryStatistical1957}.
-We also find the nonnegativity of the first term on the r.h.s.~of \eqref{universal_bound} by setting $\sigma=\rho$.
-The nonnegativity of the second term is obvious since $\mathcal{F}$ includes the identity map.
+We also find the non-negativity of the first term on the r.h.s.~of \eqref{universal_bound} by setting $\sigma=\rho$.
+The non-negativity of the second term is obvious since $\mathcal{F}$ includes the identity map.